Cats In Need of Foster Care

 These kitties are already in foster but could really use a new foster home, to avoid having to come back to the shelter!

-Name: Lloyd *URGENT needs foster transfer by April 20th!*
+Name: Llama *needs a foster transfer by June 22nd!*

 Location: foster care – this pet is not at the shelter